-To date I shot one coyote in all my days afield.
+To date, I shot one coyote in all my days afield.
 It was on the opening of the white-tailed deer season, the season before last.
 I had a buck tag and saw a nice doe come and go while I sat in my stand at the farm near Spencerville where my hunting buddies and I hunt deer.
 A while after I saw the doe, a coyote wandered into view in front of me.
 I killed it cleanly with my Browning X-bolt Medallion rifle (left-hand) 30-06 with a 150 gr. bullet.
 The carcass was left for scavengers and my buddy Jason Quinn, a seasoned hunter and trapper, assured me I did the right thing.
 Still, I had mixed feelings afterward.
 I am told coyotes in Eastern Ontario are pests, a threat to livestock and pets.
 I understood this concern, or so I thought, but decided after killing my first coyote varmint hunting was not for me.
 What concerned me was the thought this is too close to killing for the sake of killing rather than hunting.
 I preferred leaving the shooting of coyotes to other hunters, that is, until a recent incident that involved me, my dog Hera and a pack of coyotes.

 I called Jason when Hera was safely on board and told him what happened.
 I know enough about the ecology of coyotes in suburban and rural landscapes that they are a threat to pets and livestock, but never imagined it would affect me.
 I do not doubt the coyote that followed us was trying to lure Hera away from me so that the rest of the pack could attack.
-I understand that for the coyotes this is simply about survival: they need protein and calories to keep from starving, but for me, the life of my dog makes it personal.
+I understand that for the coyotes this merely is about survival: they need protein and calories to keep from starving, but for me, the life of my dog makes it personal.
 While Hera is by far the toughest of the four Brittanies I owned, she is no match for a pack of coyotes.
-I am counting my blessings that Hera and I got out of this encounter unscathed, but as a precaution took Jason’s dog, Nos, a seven year old German Wirehaired Pointer along for Hera’s daily run the next two afternoons.
+I am counting my blessings that Hera and I got out of this encounter unscathed, but as a precaution took Jason’s dog, Nos, a seven-year-old German Wirehaired Pointer along for Hera’s daily run the next two afternoons.
 Nos is 80 lbs. of muscle and teeth and having him along gave me a little peace of mind.
 Beyond that, the misgivings I held concerning coyote hunting are gone.
 From now on when I am out hunting the policy is no quarter: none asked and none given when I see a coyote.
 I will shoot coyotes on sight.

 Posted by Geoffrey